meshtastic/meshtastic/docs/software/device/remote-hardware-service.md

     ```bash
     meshtastic --ch-add gpio
     ```
-3. Check the channel has been created and copy the long "Complete URL" that contains all the channels on that device.
+3. Check the channel has been created and copy the long "Complete URL" that contains all the channels on that device
     ```bash
     meshtastic --info
     ```